OpenWaterFoundation/owf-tstool-zabbix-plugin/doc-user-mkdocs-project/docs/index.md

 This documentation has been updated for:

-*   TSTool version 14.8.5
+*   TSTool version 15.0.0
-*   TSTool Zabbix plugin version 1.0.3
+*   TSTool Zabbix plugin version 2.0.0

+**TSTool 15.0.0 or later is required for this version of the plugin due to Java being updated to version 11.**

 ----------------